hlascelles/karina_personal_website/_posts/kitchen/2012-04-01-red-wine-risotto.md

 **Methods:**
 * Preheat the oven to 180C.
 * Cut the aubergine and the courgette into large chunks.
 In a baking tray combine that with cherry tomatoes, some olive oil, salt and black pepper.
 Spread veggies into a single layer and bake in the oven for about 40min.
-* Finely chop the onion.
+* Dice the onion.
 * Heat some olive oil in a heavy bottom pot.
-Add chopped onions.
+Add the onions.
 Reduce the heat and cook until soft and translucent, about 12min.
 * Finely chop sundried tomatoes and fresh herbs.
 * Use the garlic press to add garlic directly into the pot.
 Stir.
 * Once you can smell the garlic, add sundried tomatoes and fresh herbs to the pot together with tomato paste and 0.5 teaspoon salt.
 Cook for another 5min.